ros-box/a2d2_to_ros/FAQ.md

     1. Is the z-axis is aligned to the gravity vector?
     1. Is the x-axis is aligned to vehicle heading?

+## Sensor configuration

+1. The tutorial states that `tstamp_delay` "specifies a known delay in microseconds between actual camera frame times"; what does that mean?
+Are these delays accounted for in the frame timestamps?

 ## Sensor fusion bus signal data

 1. There is no `yaw_angle` field; is there supposed to be?